ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Equivalence typically means values MUST be binary identical.

-If the merged `measurement-values-map` contains duplicate codepoints and the measurement values are not equivalent then the verifier SHALL report an error and stop validation processing.
+If the merged `measurement-values-map` contains duplicate codepoints and the measurement values are not equivalent then a Verifier SHALL report an error and stop validation processing.

 ### ACS Augmentation {#sec-acs-aug}